Read-The-Question/rtq-review/src/pages/md/questionsonlytopicpapers/topicpapers_tmoney_1.md

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>Guy has twice asa many stickers as Asif and five more than Kyal.
+<pre class='language-latex'><code class='language-latex'>Guy has twice as many stickers as Asif and five more than Kayal.
 <emptyline>
 They have $35$ stickers altogether.
 <emptyline>